HomepageInsuranceLifePrudential Life Insurance Review

 We evaluated Prudential Life insurance based on riders, coverage, resources, financial strength and customer satisfaction to determine Reviews.com scores and create our best life insurance reviews.
 To compare life insurance companies with other providers across the board, we calculate each Reviews.com score based on the following:

-• Financial Stability: Reviews.com utilized AM Best ratings to assign a score based on each life insurance company’s financial stability.
+• Financial Stability: Reviews.com utilized AM Best ratings to assign a score based on each life insurance company’s financial stability and outlook.
+AM Best’s methodology evaluates balance sheet strength (informed by BCAR), operating performance, business profile, and ERM (BCRM; BCAR).

 • Customer Satisfaction: With J.D.
-Power’s 2020 Life Insurance Satisfaction Study, we assigned a score to each company based on the rating it received.
+Power’s 2020 Life Insurance Satisfaction Study, we assigned a score to each company based on the rating it received that year (1,000-point scale).
+We also review more recent study insights on digital experience and advisor access to contextualize trends (J.D.
+Power 2025).

-• Coverage: Life insurance companies scored higher if customers can convert term to whole and if they offered multiple options under different types of life insurance policies.
+• Coverage: Life insurance companies scored higher if customers can convert term to permanent and if they offered multiple options under different types of life insurance policies—0including universal, indexed universal, survivorship, and variable universal where applicable.

-• Resources: Reviews.com compared website functionality for life insurance companies based on ability to receive online quotes, submit online claims, and read information on different policies available.
+• Resources: Reviews.com compared website functionality and digital tools based on the ability to receive online quotes, complete e‑applications/accelerated underwriting when eligible, submit online claims/intake, and access clear policy information (2025 insurance outlook).

 Table Of Contents